 Figure 6.2C.2.2-1: General procedure for Federated Learning among Multiple NWDAF

-0. The consumer (NWDAF containing AnLF) sends a subscription request to NWDAF containing MTLF to retrieve a ML model, using Nnwdaf_MLModelProvision service as defined in TS 23.288 [5], including Analytics ID, model metric (e.g., accuracy, precision, recall, etc), pre-determined status (e.g. requested accuracy level and/or total training time) and/or periodically reporting condition (e.g. training round/time).
+0. The consumer (NWDAF containing AnLF or NWDAF containing MTLF) sends a subscription request to NWDAF containing MTLF to retrieve/train an ML model, using Nnwdaf_MLModelProvision service (if consumer is NWDAF containing AnLF) as defined in clause 7.5 or Nnwdaf_MLModelTraining_Subscribe Service (if consumer is NWDAF containing MTLF) as defined in clause 7.10 or Nnwdaf_MLModelTrainingInfo_Request(if consumer is NWDAF containing MTLF) as defined in 7.X, including Analytics ID, ML model metric (e.g., ML model Accuracy/Precision/Recall, Accuracy reporting intervalpre-determined status (ML model Accuracy threshold,g.
+Total training time).

-NOTE 1: The requested accuracy level can be used to indicate the target accuracy level of the training process, and the FL server NWDAF may stop the training process when the requested accuracy level is achieved during the training process.
+NOTE 1: The ML model Accuracy threshold can be used to indicate the target ML Model Accuracy of the training process, and the FL server NWDAF may stop the training process when the ML model Accuracy threshold is achieved during the training process.

-If the consumer (i.e. the NWDAF containing AnLF or the consumer of the NWDAF containing AnLF) provides the time when the analytics information is needed, the Server NWDAF can take this information into account to decide the maximum response time for its Client NWDAFs.
+If the consumer (i.e. the NWDAF containing AnLF) provides the time when the ML model is needed, the FL Server NWDAF can take this information into account to decide the maximum response time for its FL Client NWDAFs.

+1. FL Server NWDAF containing MTLF selects NWDAF(s) containing MTLF (FL Client NWDAF) as described in clause 6.2C.2.1.

-1. Server NWDAF sends a request to the selected NWDAF containing MTLF(Client NWDAF) that participates in the Federated learning to perform the local model training for Federated Learning, including model metric.
-The request also includes the maximum response time before which the Client NWDAF has to report the interim local ML model information to the Server NWDAF.
+2. FL Server NWDAF sends a Nnwdaf_MLModelTraining_Subscribe or Nnwdaf_MLModelTrainingInfo_Request to the selected NWDAF containing MTLF(FL Client NWDAF) that participates in the Federated learning to perform the local model training based on the input parameter in the request from FL Server NWDAF, including model metric.
+The request also includes the maximum response time before which the FL Client NWDAF has to report the interim local ML model information to the FL Server NWDAF.

-2. Each Client NWDAF collects its local data by using the current mechanism in clause 6.2 of TS 23.288 [5].
+3. Each FL Client NWDAF collects its local data by using the current mechanism in clause 6.2 of TS 23.288 [5].

-3. During Federated Learning training procedure, each Client NWDAF further trains the retrieved ML model from the Server NWDAF based on its own data, and reports interim local ML model information to the Server NWDAF.
-Each Client NWDAF also computes local model metric and includes it in the local training status report sent to the Server NWDAF, which optionally also contains other information about local training in the Client NWDAF, e.g. characteristics of local training dataset (e.g., area, sampling ratio, max/min of value of each dimension of data), etc.
+4. During Federated Learning training procedure, each FL Client NWDAF further trains the ML model provided by the FL Server NWDAF based on its own data, and reports the interim local ML model information to the FL Server NWDAF in Nnwdaf_MLModelTraining_Notify or Nnwdaf_MLModelTrainingInfo_Response.
+The Nnwdaf_MLModelTraining_Notify or Nnwdaf_MLModelTrainingInfo_Response may also include the local ML model metric computed by the FL Client NWDAF and other information about local training in the FL Client NWDAF, e.g. characteristics of local training dataset (e.g., area, sampling ratio, max/min of value of each dimension of data), etc.

 NOTE 2: The parameters in characteristics of local training dataset are up to the implementation.

-The ML model, which is sent from the Client NWDAF(s) to the Server NWDAF during the FL training process, is the information needed by the Server NWDAF to build the aggregated model based on the locally trained models.
+The ML model, which is sent from the FL Client NWDAF(s) to the FL Server NWDAF during the FL training process, is the information needed by the FL Server NWDAF to build the aggregated model based on the locally trained ML model(s).